JhonaCodes/simple_build_context/README.md

           onTap: () => context.pushNamed('/detailsPage'), // we use only context not Navigator.of(context)
           child: Text(
             'Press Me',
-            style: context.primaryTextTheme.title, // we use only context not Theme.of(context)
+            style: context.primaryTextTheme.titleMedium, // we use only context not Theme.of(context)
           ),
         ),
       ),